mihail-8480/mh_repo/README.md

 # mhrepo
-A repository of packages that are connected to my libmh project for Arch Linux.
+A repository of packages for mhpkg.

 ## How to get?
 ```shell
 git clone https://github.com/mihail-8480/mhrepo